 The trade of a water right can mean a transfer of ownership, a change of location, or both.
 Trade can also be undertaken on a permanent or temporary (i.e. lease) basis, and a person/s may seek to trade all or only part of their entitlement or allocation.

 - A transfer of ownership occurs when the registered holder of the water right changes from one person (the seller) to another (the buyer).

 - A change of location occurs when the location where water will be used is changed.
 The buyer of the water right may need to vary their license use conditions or relevant use approvals (site use approval or water resource works approval) depending on whether the transfer occurs in a bundled or unbundled water resource.

-In general, DEWNR approves trade applications when they are complete, there is a sufficient volume available to trade, the trade meets relevant trading rules and water allocation plan principles, and all associated fees, charges and debts have been paid.
+In general, the department approves trade applications provided: there is a sufficient volume of water available to trade; all associated fees, charges and debts have been paid; and the trade meets relevant trading rules and water allocation plan principles.

 Trading rules and water allocation plan principles aim to ensure that water trade does not result in detrimental impacts to the environment, the water resource or other water users.